djaus2/MyConsole/README.md

 > Configuration code is in a companion project

-## Projecvts
+## Projects
 - MyConsole: The console app
-- ConfigurationManager: The backend lib
+- Sportronics.ConfigurationManager: The backend lib

 ## Building and Running

+# See Readme in Sportronics.ConfigurationManager for latest details on usage

 ### Prerequisites
 - .NET 9.0 SDK or later